 Access To Bibles:

-Bibles can be legally printed in the country, but there are few distribution points.
-Many churches are involved in Bible distribution.
-However, Christians in remote areas of Turkey have less access to Bibles.
+Bibles can be legally printed and distributed in Turkey, but there are few distribution points.
 Give Bibles

 VOM responds to persecution and supports front-line workers’ Bible distribution and outreach efforts.
 Give to VOM’s Global Ministry

 - Pray that new Turkish church leaders will arise to replace deported foreign workers.

 - Pray that efforts to reach university teachers and students will be fruitful.